douglasgreen/duolingo/esperanto/vocab.md

 - the question - la demando
 - the rabbit - la kuniklo
 - the recipe - la recepto
-- the response - la respondo
 - the restaurant - la restoracio
 - there - tie
 - the rice - la rizo
-- the robe - la robo
-- the room - ĉambro
-- the room - la ĉambro
+- the room - la ĉambro; ĉambro
 - the salt - la salo
 - the sandal - la sandalo
 - the sandwich - la sandviĉo